ammflo-ops/NAVA-01-sales-performance/README.md

 # 📖 Summary of Insights

 - **Revenue Momentum** : Spain is the main driver of business growth, while France continues to provide a stable revenue foundation.
 - **Profitability Under Pressure** : Revenue growth has not fully translated into higher profitability.
-Margin optimization remains a key business priority.
 Return rates continue to pressure overall margins.
 - **Category Performance** : Top-performing product categories continue to generate the greatest business value.
 Expanding these segments offers the strongest growth opportunity.

 ---